Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Dynamo principles

 \section{Dynamo principles}

-[H-IV:6.1] ``Dynamo action refers to the conversion of mechanical energy into electromagnetic energy through induction.
+\ors[IV:6.1] ``Dynamo \indexit{dynamo!principles}action refers to the conversion of mechanical energy into electromagnetic energy through induction.
 In [stars and in planets alike], the mechanical energy is supplied by fluid motions in electrically conducting regions inside [these bodies] and the electromagnetic energy produces the observed [\ldots] magnetic fields.
 A dynamo is referred to as {\em self-sustaining} if it does not require any external magnetic field contributions for regeneration (except initially for a starting seed field).

-The fundamental equation governing this induction process is known as the {\em Magnetic Induction Equation} [Eq.~(\ref{induction}) in Table~\ref{fig:mhdset}; its derivation and its limitations are described in Sect.~\ref{sec:induction}.
-That equation is complemented by the requirement that the currents and the driving flows that are associated with the magnetic field are entirely contained within the body, and that the transition to outside the body for the field is smooth (compare H-I:3.3). \ldots]
+The fundamental equation governing this induction process is known as the \indexit{MHD!induction equation!dynamo}{\em Magnetic Induction Equation} [Eq.~(\ref{induction}) in Table~\ref{fig:mhdset}; its derivation and its limitations are described in Sect.~\ref{sec:induction}.
+That equation is complemented by the requirement that the currents and the driving flows that are associated with the magnetic field are entirely contained within the body, and that the transition to outside the body for the field is smooth (compare I:3.3). \ldots]

-By inspecting the two terms on the right hand side of Eq.~(\ref{induction}) we see that magnetic field can grow or decay in time through two processes.
+By inspecting the two terms on the right-hand side of Eq.~(\ref{induction}) we see that magnetic field can grow or decay in time through two processes.
 The first term \tc{1} involves interactions of the velocity and magnetic fields through electromagnetic induction and acts as a source/sink term for field generation.
 The second term \tc{2} represents diffusion due to Ohmic dissipation.
 To ensure magnetic field does not decay away in time, field must be generated as fast as or faster than its diffusion.
 A necessary condition for self-sustained dynamo action is therefore that the induction term \tc{1} be larger than the diffusion term \tc{2} in Eq.~(\ref{induction}).
-By using characteristic scales for the variables in the Magnetic Induction Equation ({\em i.e.}, $B_{\rm t}$ for the magnetic field scale, $v_{\rm t}$ for the velocity scale and $L_{\rm t}$ for a length scale) we derive a common measure of the ratio of field generation to field diffusion known as the {\em magnetic Reynolds Number}: $\Rm\equiv\frac{v_{\rm t}\,L_{\rm t}}{\eta_{\rm }}$, see Eq.~(\ref{eq:reynolds}).]
+By using characteristic scales for the variables in the Magnetic Induction Equation ({\em i.e.}, $B_{\rm t}$ for the magnetic field scale, $v_{\rm t}$ for the velocity scale and $L_{\rm t}$ for a length scale) we derive a common measure of the ratio of field generation to field diffusion known as the \indexit{magnetic!Reynolds number}{\em magnetic Reynolds Number}: $\Rm\equiv{v_{\rm t}\,L_{\rm t}}/{\eta_{\rm }}$, see Eq.~(\ref{eq:reynolds}).]